nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User edits the contact name.
+User edits the contact details.
+      Use case ends.

 * 1b.
-User edits the Module Code associated with the contact.
+User finds a duplicated contact.
-* 1c.
-User edits the Tutorial Group Number associated with the contact.
+  * 1b1.
+User merges the duplicated contacts.
       Use case ends.

-**Use case: UC02 - View Summary of Attendance Records**
+**Use case: UC04 - View Summary of Attendance Records**

 **Precondition**: User is on a course address book.